 “Shall we need to stay that long?”

-He slid his arm around her shoulders.
+He slid his arm around her shoulder.
 “Edward’s returning to Bremhill for a couple of weeks, and I thought to go with him.
 Then if it’s necessary for me to return it will be much easier to do so, and you can stay with Clowance if you choose.”

 And so it was arranged.

-They had stayed frequently at Bremhill since Clowance’s marriage to Edward, but it was still a source of wonderment to Demelza that her daughter lived in such a fine house, and was the sister-in-law of a marquess.
+They had stayed frequently at Bremhill since Clowance’s marriage to Edward, but it was still a source of wonderment to Demelza that her daughter lived in such a fine house, and was the sister-in-law of a Marquess.

 Her family certainly covered the social scale, she reflected as she sat at the dressing table in the lovely bedroom she and Ross usually occupied when they came to visit, with its view over the well-kept gardens.
 Some of her younger brothers and her nephews were still miners, as her father had been.

 A miner’s daughter.
 Scrabbling in the gutters for food, beaten regularly with a strap across her back when her father came home drunk.
 Until a fancy to go to Redruth Fair in her brother’s ragged clothes had resulted in a chance meeting which had changed her life forever.